agingfixed/schematicsApp/docs/desktop-offline.md

 ## 2. Generate desktop archives automatically

-Running `npm run build` now creates pre-packaged archives under `dist/downloads/` for macOS, Windows, Linux, and a universal desktop bundle. macOS uses a `.tar.gz` to stay compatible with Archive Utility, while the other platforms remain `.zip` files.
+Running `npm run build` now creates pre-packaged `.zip` archives under `dist/downloads/` for macOS, Windows, Linux, and a universal desktop bundle.
 Each archive contains:

 - the production build under a `Schematics Studio` folder,
 - a platform-specific `README.txt` with launch instructions, and